Employer Vaccine Mandate Update: US Supreme Court Set to Review on January 7, 2022

 Contact Counxel Legal Firm

 We are here to simplify your legal experience.
-If you have questions about these vaccine mandates or other general business items, then give us a call at 480-536-6122 or email us at intake@wordpress-457010-3165254.cloudwaysapps.com
+If you have questions about these vaccine mandates or other general business items, then contact us at (480) 744-6621 or at request@counxel.com.
+Don’t forget to check out the good things that others are saying about the services they received from Timothy Coons on Google.

 *Conveniently located off the 101 Freeway and the US 60 in the middle of Phoenix, Scottsdale, Tempe, Chandler, Gilbert, Mesa, and Queen Creek!